jupyterhub/autodoc-traits/tests/docs/source/autoconfigurable/members.rst

 The ``members`` option without specified members should present all class members.

-In this test expect all trait members to show up.
+In this test expect all trait members with ``.config(True)`` to show up, even those inherited from super classes.

-.. autoconfigurable:: sample_module.SampleConfigurable
+.. autoconfigurable:: sample_module.SampleConfigurableSubclass
    :noindex:
    :members: